Road bicycle racing: Paris–Rouen

 The success of the races in the Parc de St-Cloud inspired the Compagnie Parisienne and the magazine Le Vélocipède Illustré to run a race from the Arc de Triomphe in Paris to the cathedral in Rouen on 7 November 1869.
 It was the world's first long-distance road race and also won by Moore, who took 10 hours and 25 minutes to cover 134 km.
 The runners-up were the Count André Castéra, who had come second to Moore at St-Cloud, and Jean Bobillier, riding a farm bike that weighed 35 kg.
 The only woman to finish within 24 hours was the self-styled Miss America, in reality an unknown English woman who, like several in the field, had preferred not to compete under her real name.

 International development and governance

-The growth of organised cycle racing led to the development of national administrative bodies, in Great Britain in 1878, France 1881, the Netherlands 1883, Germany 1884 and Sweden 1900.
+The increase in organised cycle racing led to the development of national administrative bodies, in Great Britain in 1878, France 1881, the Netherlands 1883, Germany 1884 and Sweden 1900.
 Sometimes, as in Great Britain, cycling was originally administered as part of athletics, since cyclists often used the tracks used by runners.
 This, according to historian James McGurn, led to disputes within countries and internationally.